 There are five steps to apply logistics regression.

 Step 1.
 Plot the Data

-A stratified dot plot might help to graphically display the data.
+A stratified dot plot might help to graphically display the data for binary regression.
 It is obvious from Figure 1 that the probability of damage is greater at lower temperatures.
 However, there is quite a fair bit of overlap in the distribution.
 Is launch temperature a real X (i.e., a real predictor of damage)?
 And if so, what is the probability of damage for any given launch temperature?

 Any regression requires a continuous output or Y. However, in this case the Y is discrete with only two categories or two events: Damage – yes or no. What to do?
 The “trick” behind the logistic regression is to turn the discrete output into a continuous output by calculating the probability (p) for the occurrence of a specific event.
 That means, the logistic regression provides a model to predict the p for a specific event for Y (here, the damage of booster rocket field joints, p = P[Y=1]) given any value of X (here, the temperature at the time of the launch).
 The logistic regression equation has the form: